Canon 1D Mark II N vs SL2

 Studio photographers will appreciate that the Canon 1D Mark II N (unlike the SL2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Which of the two cameras – the Canon 1D Mark II N or the Canon SL2 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS-1D Mark II N:

 - More complete view: Has a viewfinder with a larger field of view (100% vs 95%).

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.55x vs 0.54x).

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.